Using Can and Could

 Last year, we could go on holiday wherever we wanted.

 She could fail her exam unless she studies more.

 They could get a better job if they were more fluent in English.

 Use either “can” or “could” to ASK permission.
 “Could” is more polite and formal:

 However, to GIVE permission, use “can” or “cannot”.

-You can go out now.
+It stopped raining, you can go out now.

-You can’t borrow my car.
+You can’t borrow my car, I need it.